This was written by AI

 2PyTorch with CUDA support

-Wait.
-CUDA?
-This is an AMD GPU.
-ROCm and CUDA are completely different.
-This image was labeled "rocm" but was actually running CUDA PyTorch.
-It would never use the GPU.
-It was all a lie.
+The image was labeled "rocm" but was running CUDA PyTorch.
+It would never use the AMD GPU.

 1FROM rocm/pytorch:rocm6.2_ubuntu22.04_py3.10_pytorch_2.3.0